 Unfortunately, Shudder does not currently support 4K streaming of movies and TV shows.
 In fact, it doesn’t even support 1080p.
 The official Shudder support site claims that most movies are streamed at 720p resolution, with some at 480p.

 What download speeds are recommended for the service?

 Shudder recommends your internet connection have download speeds of at least 6Mbps for a smooth video streaming experience.

 Does Shudder support downloads of TV shows and movies for offline viewing?

 Unfortunately, there is no support for downloading movies or TV episodes from the service at this time.

 How many devices can the service support for streaming on one account?

-Horror fans will find a ton of great horror and horror-related movies and TV shows to stream on Shudder.
-They include classics like the original Halloween, Hellraiser, and Phantasm.
-You can also check out more obscure older films like C.H.U.D., Chopping Mall, and OldBoy.
-Finally, there are some great recent horror moves on the service that you might want to check out, like Found Footage 3D, Pod, and The Void.
+Horror fans will find many great horror and horror-related movies and TV shows to stream on Shudder.
+They include classics like Heathers, Hellraiser, and Phantasm.
+You can also check out more obscure older films like Dead Heat, Chopping Mall, and Sleepaway Camp.
+Finally, there are some great recent horror moves on the service that you might want to check out, like Found Footage 3D, Pod, and Train to Busan.
 You will also find a few documentaries about great horror films and filmmakers on the service.

-Shudder is slowly but surely growing its library of original and/or exclusive horror-themed movies and TV shows.
+Shudder is slowly but surely growing its library of original and/or exclusive horror-themed movies.
 Here are just a few examples: